AI4ChemS/XRayPro/README.md

 ```

 ## Note
-Our web app tool does not store any data that is inputted into the entry fields (there is no external database for this).
+Our web app tool does **NOT** store any data that is inputted into the entry fields (there is no external database for this).

 ## Credits